yashu1wwww/Google-Maps-auto-photo-upload/README.md

 ## you want auto rating replace it and in 33 line replace with image photo path...

+If it comfort to use in undetected_chromedriver script then fork it...

 First, open Chrome file location and In my case, the Chrome location(use start in: path) is

 C:\Users\Hp\AppData\Local\Google\Chrome\Application